-Justin Fields is an American professional football quarterback currently playing for the New York Jets.
-He gained prominence during his college football career, first with the Georgia Bulldogs and then with the Ohio State Buckeyes.
-At Ohio State, he earned the Big Ten Offensive Player of the Year award twice and led the team to the 2021 National Championship Game.
+Justin Fields is an American professional football quarterback currently playing for the New York Jets in the NFL.
+He began his college career with the Georgia Bulldogs before transferring to Ohio State, where he excelled.
+As a Buckeye, Fields was a two-time Big Ten Offensive Player of the Year and led the team to the 2021 National Championship Game.

 On March 5, 1999, Justin Skyler Fields was born.
-He would later become an American football quarterback.
+He would grow up to become an American professional football quarterback.

 In October 2017, Justin Fields committed to the University of Georgia to play college football after withdrawing a previous commitment to Penn State.